benfluleck/Jobbatical-backend/spec.md

 #### /topActiveUsers?page={pageNumber}

 Returns user info, count of applications in the last week and the names of the 3 latest applied listings.
+All the users should be listed and ordered by total activity.

 ```
 [